oncomouse/courses/2020/engl460fall2020.md

 *This assignment will be completed as a class*.

 Once in the semester, you will write up a recap of every blog post written that week.
+These posts are intended to synthesize the week's activities on blogs.
+What are your classmates writing about?
+What larger issues can you discern from these patterns?
 This post will be shared on the course blog.

+A recap is not meant to be a complete, point-by-point summary of the week's blog posts.
+Hit the high points and provide your own interpretation of the themes you see developing in the week's assignments.
+You may quote from your classmate's blogs and link to them as you see fit.
+You may be as formal or informal in your voice with these posts as you wish.

+These posts need to be roughly 750-1000 words in length.

+### Scheduling Your Recap

+You can sign-up for a week to recap on Canvas, using the Calendar feature.
+Each slot is for the Wednesday of the week *following* the week you are to recap.
+So, the first due date is September 2, which would be for the recap of all blog posts from Week 3.
+The sign-up slots our for 9:20-10:10, which is when our course would be schedule to meet, but it is not actually due to me until the end of the day.

 You can write your blog post initially on your blog.
 When you are finished, you need to file a [new GitHub issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) on the course blog's [GitHub repo](https://github.com/oncomouse/460blog/).

+### Creating and Submitting Your Recap

 To file a new issue, click on the "Issues" tab.
 Then click on the "New Issue" button.
 Click the green "Get Started" button next to the label that reads "Recap Blog Post".